 Enhancing Healthcare Team Outcomes

-Care of a critically ill diver in the receiving facility requires close collaboration between the emergency medicine team, hyperbaric team, critical care team, inpatient/hospitalist team, respiratory care practitioners, and nursing staff.
+Care of a critically ill diver in the receiving facility requires close collaboration between the emergency medicine team, hyperbaric team, critical care team, inpatient/hospitalist team, respiratory care practitioners, and nursing staff, all operating as a cohesive interprofessional team.
 The diver should be recompressed as soon as possible after arrival.
-Post-treatment, the diver should be placed in a care unit appropriate to his or her condition and expected progression.
+Post-treatment, the diver should be placed in a care unit appropriate to their condition and expected progression.
 Pharmacists review drug treatments and check for drug-drug interactions.
 Hyperbaric nurses monitor patients, provide treatment, educate patients and their families, and provide real-time updates to the team.
 Aggressive resuscitative and life support measures may be necessary.
-Hyperbaric treatment may be repeated based on the diver's response to the initial treatment and the care team's assessment of the diver's ability to tolerate additional hyperbaric oxygen therapy (V).
+Hyperbaric treatment may be repeated based on the diver's response to the initial treatment and the care team's assessment of the diver's ability to tolerate additional hyperbaric oxygen therapy.
+[Level 5]